acidtone/cradle2drain/README.md

 ## Getting Started

 There are only print and static web files in this repository.
 After downloading the repository, you'll find the following directories
+- fonts: Open Sans and Open Sans Condensed were used for layout and presentation;
 - pdf: print-ready files for printing the zine and cover (separate file);
 - print: source Indesign and Illustrator files for editing the base booklet;
 - web: the simple website that is published to gh-pages branch.